vsanthanam/Nexum/README.md

 ## About

 Apple appears to have stopped updating their Reachability code.
 It isn't marked up with nullability for use with Swift projects, it doesn't use ARC, and is generally inflexible.
-Nexum is a drop-in replacement for Apple's reachability that is still very similar and simple, but designed for easy, drop-in use and more design flexibility.
-Not everyone wants to use NSNotification :P
+Nexum is a drop-in replacement for Apple's reachability that is still extremely similar and very simple, but designed for easy, drop-in use and more design flexibility.
+Not everyone wants to use NSNotification all the time :P

 ## Requirements